 Additionally, the Transit Connects may have had some transmission issues.
 In 2021, Ford issued a recall for over 190,000 vehicles for a faulty part that could allow the vehicle to roll away despite being in “Park.”

 Ford Transit Model and Spec Options

 When we talk about “Ford Transit vans” we can be referring to a wide variety of van heights, lengths, and capabilities – all of which are different depending on how you mix and match features.
-Ford Transit vans come in many shapes, sizes and technical specs.
+Ford Transit vans come in many shapes, sizes, and technical specs.

 Technical Specs of Ford Transit Vans

 The Ford Transit vans are offered in Cargo, Crew, or Passenger models.
-There are 2 engine options, the 3.5L PFDI V6 engine or the 3.5L Ecoboost V6 engine.
+There are 2 engine options, the 3.5L PFDI V6 engine and the 3.5L Ecoboost V6 engine.
 Wheelbases come in either 129.9 inches or 147.6 inches.
 Most offer single rear wheels, but the Long-EL models have a dual rear wheel option.